sandesh300/Javascript-Projects/README.md

    - *Description:* This is a web application that functions as a Music player.
    - *Technologies:* HTML, CSS, JavaScript.

+7. **QR Code Generator**
+   - *Description:* This is a web application generate QR Code using text and URL.
+- *Technologies:* HTML, CSS, JavaScript, QR API.

 ## Setup Instructions

 1. Clone the repository to your local machine: